whunmr/circa/about/current_status.md

 ### Graphical environment

-The Qt-based GUI is in progress.
+The Qt-based GUI is in progress, about 50% complete.
 This is intended to be a Processing-like tool that comes equipped with bindings for drawing, doing audio, and handling user input.

 ### Visual editor

 We want to have a tool (or many) that takes advantage of Circa's abilities to modify and introspect the system at runtime.
-This is in the early stages of development.
+The user will be able to create and modify code without ever touching a text file.
+This one is very early in development.

 ### Embeddability

-The public C api is almost complete.
+The public C api is almost ready for a release, this will be released alongside the GUI tool.

 ## Known issues in the core language
 <ul>